 Camp Fire welcomes new groups, family clubs, and independent members year-round!
 Below are some steps for getting a new Camp Fire group started to help new leaders or parents get a group up and running, and we are here to help however we can!
 Our program is flexible and customizable to meet the unique needs of your youth and families.
-If you don’t have a group of youth but would like to volunteer as a leader, please reach out to us as we may have a group to connect you with!
+Our staff is at the ready to speak with you about options for forming a new Camp Fire group!
+Our trainings for getting started are now offered virtually, along with special sessions if you’d like help learning the ropes of virtual platforms for hosting online meetings.
+Please Contact Us and we will be happy to answer any of your questions.

 Key Decisions for Starting a New Camp Fire Group